coder/code-server/doc/self-hosted/cros-install.md

 After checking your prerequisites, follow the steps in the [the self-host install guide](index.md) on installing code-server.
 Once done, make sure code-server works by running it.

 After confirming it runs, head over to `crosh`, the native terminal for your Chromebook.
-Reiterating, you must have developer mode enabled to be able to enter `crosh`.

 Once in `crosh`, type `vsh termina`.
 It should drop you to the Termina's shell.

 ```bash
 Loading extra module: /usr/share/crosh/dev.d/50-crosh.sh